epfl-ada/ada-2022-project-analyteam/README.md

 # TITLE: TODO

-<a href="https://jucifer06.github.io/ada-website-AnalyTeam/">CLICK HERE TO ACCESS THE DATA STORY</a>
+<a href="https://jucifer06.github.io/ada-website-AnalyTeam/">CLICK HERE TO ACCESS THE DATA STORY</a> (recommendation: use firefox on a computer since we noticed that it has a better display of our website)

 ## [I] Abstract
 ---